 The Colorado Ocean Coalition (COCO) is a project of The Ocean Foundation, a 501(c) 3 organization.
 Vicki Nichols Goldstein founded COCO to engage and connect people living inland in local and national ocean conservation efforts.
 The key to our success is directly related to the energy and initiative of all those who believe in COCO.

-Vicki Nichols Goldstein Founder & Director
+Vicki Nichols Goldstein Founder & Executive Director

 Vicki Nichols Goldstein is the founder and Executive Director of the Colorado Ocean Coalition.
 She has been an ocean junkie for most of her life, growing up in the mud flats of Southern New Jersey and hauling whale bones around Maine.
 Vicki has worked in the non-profit and ocean conservation field for over twenty-five years from Washington, D.C. to Santa Cruz, Calif., addressing a multitude of issues including vessel traffic, sustainable seafood, oil spill contingency planning, Marine Protected Areas and fisheries interactions.
-After landing in Boulder, she figured it was time to start saving oceans from a mile high.
-A favorite phrase of Vicki’s is, “Do you really need to see the ocean to save it?”

-Annie Smith Operations Manager
+Annie Smith Operations Manager & Interim OA/OR Coordinator

 Andrea Biniskiewicz Intern